Kisspeptin-10 and the HPG axis: the human evidence

 The Imperial College London group around Waljit Dhillo and Ali Abbara has run the most consistent human kisspeptin trial program.
 The 2005 first-in-human work (Dhillo WS, Chaudhri OB, Patterson M, et al., Journal of Clinical Endocrinology and Metabolism) showed that intravenous KP-54 in healthy men raised circulating LH and FSH, establishing the human pharmacology of the upstream pathway .

 Subsequent work explored kisspeptin in women across the menstrual cycle, in women with functional hypothalamic amenorrhea, and in IVF cycle triggering.
-The Abbara 2015 paper (Journal of Clinical Investigation) used kisspeptin-54 as the ovulation trigger in an IVF protocol and reported viable oocyte retrieval and live births, framing kisspeptin as a candidate alternative to hCG triggering in women at high risk of ovarian hyperstimulation syndrome .
+The Abbara 2015 paper (Journal of Clinical Endocrinology and Metabolism) used kisspeptin-54 as the ovulation trigger in women at high risk of ovarian hyperstimulation syndrome, reporting oocyte maturation in 95 percent of women, no moderate-to-critical OHSS, and live births, which framed kisspeptin as a candidate alternative to hCG triggering .

 Edinburgh-based work by Karolina Skorupskaite, Richard Anderson and colleagues has used kisspeptin to probe GnRH pulse generation across reproductive phases and in the context of hypothalamic amenorrhea.
 Those studies are mechanism-rich rather than efficacy-focused; they map how the kisspeptin signal interacts with neurokinin B and dynorphin (the KNDy neuron network) to set the GnRH pulse pattern .